Thought Provoking

 B. Improved quality of life

 It is not just our physical lives that will be transformed.
 Soon, most consumer access to the internet could be agents acting on behalf of consumers and empowering them to efficiently manage daily tasks and fend off marketers and bots.
 Tens of billions of agents representing consumers running 24x7 wouldn’t surprise me and is on my current wish list.
-This too will be a great equalizer for consumers against the well-oiled marketing machines that attempt to co-opt the human psyche to increase consumerism and sell them stuff or bias their thinking.
-They will have the smartest AIs protecting their interests.
+Assuming the vectors of social benefit prevail, this could be a great equalizer for consumers against the well-oiled marketing machines that attempt to co-opt the human psyche to increase consumerism and sell them stuff or bias their thinking.
+They might have the smartest AIs protecting their interests.

 C. Enhanced healthcare and longevity